Tutorial: Analysis and Output

 add_mean_task!(handler, T; dims=(1,2), name="T_avg")

-Extracting Slices
+Extracting Slices and Profiles

-# Slice at specific index
+# Slice at a specific index along a dimension

 add_slice_task!(handler, T; dim=2, idx=1, name="T_bottom")

-add_slice_task!(handler, T; dim=2, idx=Nz, name="T_top")
+add_slice_task!(handler, T; dim=2, idx=16, name="T_top")

 Custom Analysis